A Closer Look at Today's ADP Employment Report

 ADP also gives us a breakdown of Total Nonfarm Private Employment into two categories: Goods Producing and Services.
 Here is the same chart style illustrating the two.
 The US is predominantly a services economy, so it comes as no surprise that Services employment has shown stronger jobs growth.
 The trend in Goods Producing jobs went negative over a year before the last recession.
 Interestingly, the Goods Producing jobs saw an uptick in late 2016 that has continued.

 For a sense of the relative size of Services over Goods Producing employment, the next chart shows the percentage of Services Jobs across the entire series.
 The latest data point is just fractionally below the record high.

 There are a number of factors behind this trend.
 In addition to our increasing dependence of Services, Goods Production employment continues to be impacted by automation and offshoring.
-The percentage in the chart above began decreasing in early 2015 with no complete bounceback since.
+The percentage in the chart above began decreasing in early 2015 with no true bounceback since.

 For a better sense of the components of the two Goods Producing and Service Providing cohorts, here is a snapshot of the five select industries tracked by ADP.
 The two things to note here are the relative sizes of the industries and the relative trends.
 Note that Construction and Manufacturing are Production industries whereas the other three are Service Providing.